SHEN-Cheng/SHEN-Cheng.github.io/_pages/cv.md

 ------
 1. 2024, Recruitment committee for a postdoctoral position at the University of Gothenburg
 2. 2024-Now, Youth Editor of The Innovation, Cell Press
-3. 2026, EGU Main Convener of CL2.2: [Near-surface wind speed in a changing climate: variability, attribution, and energy impacts](https://meetingorganizer.copernicus.org/EGU26/session/56949)
+3. 2026, Vienna, EGU-2026 Main Convener of CL2.2: Near-surface wind speed in a changing climate: variability, attribution, and energy impacts